Djonatanabreu/scientifically/README.md

 This project is a testing working on `ReactJS`, `Typescript` and `GraphQL`.

-In this project I created a Welcome Page for user interect when run the project, another page to list, filter and search all Rick and Morty API Characters.
+In this project, I created a Welcome Page for user interect when run the project and a Dashboard Page to list, filter and search all Rick and Morty API Characters.

 ## Getting Started